The Wood Green and Turnpike Lane design manual is a 'how to' guide to improve the local area. It is for:

-The Design Manual is a tool for designing inclusive neighbourhoods based on the principles of environmental, social, cultural and economic sustainability; while safeguarding locally distinctive features and heritage assets and making a place that is fit for purpose for all users.
+While at the same time safeguarding locally distinctive features and heritage assets and making a place that is fit for purpose for all users.

 This is a large document and may take longer than normal to download

-Project bank: The live project bank features small, medium and large-scale public realm (and other) projects, identified through engagement with the local community on the Design Manual.
+The live project bank features small, medium and large-scale public realm (and other) projects, identified through engagement with the local community on the design manual.
 The projects are costed and many of which could be delivered as part of, or in relation to, development sites.

 Mayes Road Pocket Park